 Anosognosia Is Not Denial

-Known as anosognosia, this phenomenon differs from the shock and denial that many individuals and families experience following an initial diagnosis.
+Known as anosognosia, this lack of awareness differs from the shock and denial that many individuals and families experience following an initial diagnosis.
 The word anosognosia is composed of three Greek roots, which combine to mean “without knowledge of disease.”
-Changes in the brain cause individuals with mental illness, brain tumors, stroke, Alzheimer’s disease and other forms of dementia to believe that there is nothing wrong with them.
+Changes in the brain cause individuals with mental illness, brain tumors, stroke, Alzheimer’s disease and other forms of dementia to truly believe that there is nothing wrong with them.

 Caregiving and Anosognosia